beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 This script flushes all the default `iptables` rules to allow connections through all the ports.
 As mentioned above, this is insecure and not recommended for production environments.
-For production it is recommended to open the specific required ports.
+For production it is recommended to open only the required ports.

 ```Bash
 # Flush the iptables rules.